zmaril/OgreDocs/README.md

 ### out-edges / --E>

-Gets the outgoing edges of the vertex.
+Get the outgoing edges of the vertex.

 ``` clojure
 (q/query (g/find-by-id 4)